Sandro-Z/XJTU-Auto-Scoring/README.md

 ## For lazy people

-download the executable from releases and doble-click run
+download the executable from releases and double-click run

 ## Common issues